-The proxies will be voted in favor of the above nominee unless a contrary specification is made in the proxy.
-The nominee has consented to serve as our director if elected.
-However, if the nominee is unable to serve or for good cause will not serve as a director, the proxies will be voted for the election of such substitute nominee as our board of directors may designate.
+The proxies will be voted in favor of the above nominees unless a contrary specification is made in the proxy.
+The nominees have consented to serve as our directors if elected.
+However, if a nominee is unable to serve or for good cause will not serve as a director, the proxies will be voted for the election of such substitute nominee as our board of directors may designate.

-The board of directors recommends voting "FOR" the election of Brian Daniels, M.D. as a class I director, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2023.
+The board of directors recommends voting "FOR" the election of Catherine Bollard, MBChB, M.D. and Richard Henriques, MBA as class II directors, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2024.